FTLam11/fronk-tolks/README.md

 1. Give us a quick feedback loop

+Two heads are better than one, tests can serve as another set of eyes watching over our code (especially helpful for dynamically-typed languages).

 > To err is human...
 [Alexander Pope](https://www.dictionary.com/browse/to-err-is-human--to-forgive-divine)

 2. Drive the design and foster cleaner architecture

+Test Driven Development can help us find the necessary abstractions via programming by wishful thinking.
+We can breakdown large complex problems into smaller and more manageable chunks.
+When we experience excessive pain trying to test something, the tests will raise suspicion on questionable design.

 > If an object is very difficult to test, it will quickly become apparent
 > that the design may need to change.

 3. Define clear public interfaces

+It becomes much easier to see how objects interact with each other.

 > Confidently identify stable behavior